Scientific Name

 Description

-Echinopsis schickendantzii, also known as Trichocereus schickendantzii or Soehrensia schickendantzii, is a shrubby cactus with green columnal stems with 10 to 15 ribs lines with wooly areoles that bear clusters of yellowish spines.
-The cylindrical stems grow up to 6.6 feet (2 m) tall and 4 inches (10 cm) in diameter.
+Echinopsis schickendantzii, also known as Trichocereus schickendantzii or Soehrensia schickendantzii, is a shrubby cactus with green columnal stems with 10 to 15 ribs lined with wooly areoles that bear clusters of yellowish spines.
+The cylindrical stems can grow up to 6.6 feet (2 m) tall and 4 inches (10 cm) in diameter.
 Each areole bears 2 to 8, usually 4 central spines and at first 9, later more radial spines.
-They are straight and up to 0.4 inches (1 cm) long.
+They are straight and can measure up to 0.4 inches (1 cm) long.

-Flowers are white, funnel-shaped with the floral tube covered with long dark hairs, up to 8 inches (20 cm) long, appear near the top of the stems from spring to early summer and last several days.
-The edible fruits are globose, about 2 inches (5 cm) long, green, and remain clothed with long dark hairs of the floral tube.
+The flowers are white and funnel-shaped, with the floral tube covered with long dark hairs and can reach up to 8 inches (20 cm) in length.
+They appear near the top of the stems from spring to early summer and last several days.
+The edible fruits are globose, about 2 inches (5 cm) long, green, and remain clothed with the long dark hairs of the floral tube.

 Hardiness